 Given the complex scope of the GBD, estimates, trends, or approaches may lead to diverging scientific opinion.
 A detailed process for resolving disagreements is described in SECTION 5.
 ADJUDICATION.
-Any member of the GBD may raise issues for debate, and if not resolved through other channels may request that the issue be brought to the Scientific Council.
+Any member of the GBD or general public may raise issues for debate, and, if these are not resolved through other channels, may request that the issue be brought to the Scientific Council.